Information for new postgrads

 - We also encourage you to attend workshops and conferences while you're studying.
 Your supervisor can advise you about which are good ones to attend.

 - For PhD students, the Division of Sciences provides funding towards attending one workshop or conference during your study.
 This funding is normally conditional on you submitting a paper to the event, or otherwise participating (e.g. by giving a presentation).
 The event doesn't have to be peer-reviewed.
 The funding can also be used to travel to a summer school or training course.
 Travel to visit another lab can be part of conference travel, but the funding can't be used solely for this.
 If you're going somewhere expensive, make sure you use this first!
-You'll need to complete an application form (available in Word) in advance: this should be given to the Head of Department for signing (and will then be submitted to the Divisional Office).
+You'll need to complete an application form (available in Word) in advance: this should be given to the Head of Department for signing and given to the postgrad coordinator, again well in advance of your travel (and will then be submitted to the Divisional Office).
 Note that a PhD student who has just submitted can also be supported by this funding.
+The Division’s Leave form is in the RSL and Conference Leave section of their Staff page here.
+If you will need a visa to attend the conference get on to obtaining one immediately, as tickets will not be purchased until we are sure that you can attend the conference.

 - The department also has its own budget to help students attend workshops and conferences.
 If you have a paper accepted, we will do our best to help you to attend, though we can't make any promises, as the budget is limited.
 Again, there's an application form.
 This should be filled in and given to the office, again well in advance of your travel.